stephensamonte/Flutter_Time_Tracker/README.md

 # flutter_time_tracker
 An Android & iOS App to for people that want to keep track of every second of their life.
+A timer app that keeps track of your daily life.
+Some people tracks their productivity into categories via a spreadsheet: Work, product, business, sleep, socializing, hygiene, housekeeping, enrichment, exercise.
+The app would be a timer that he could press start and stop to time how much time someone spent on an activity.
+He didn’t believe that I can make the app in a day so I challenged myself to.

 # Notes:
 - The data in the backend updates.
 But, the visuals don't currently update as expected.
 So, you have to click to a different screen to refresh.